 ALRC Discussion Paper 86, Review of the Family Law System, October 2018.

 After the initial risk screening, a dedicated team will triage cases according to their identified level of risk.
 High risk matters will be resolved through a specialist list called the Evatt List.
 This is just in three registries.
 More broadly nationally we have trained and set up a national ADR and family dispute model to deal with dispute resolution.

 “Initiate a standard screening, risk assessment and referral process nationally, to ensure public health, social and community services are trained to identify key safety risks early for people experiencing violence in their relationships, and able to refer them to the services that can help them achieve safety and recover”.

 Domestic Violence Resource Centre Victoria, Statement to Women’s Safety Ministers, March 2020.

 The Lighthouse Project will allow early identification of risk to triage matters to appropriate case management pathways.
-The Court will also be introducing a harmonised Notice of Risk that supports early identification of risk.
+The Court has also introduced a harmonised Notice of child abuse, family violence and risk that supports early identification of risk.